wqking/metapp/doc/faq.md

 ```

 The problem is, it's quite confusing and error prone.
 How to register a Variant that implements both MetaCallable and MetaAccessible?
-`versatileRegister` may register it in wrong type without noticable error.
+`versatileRegister` may register it in wrong type without noticeable error.
 The API should be clear, less confusing, less implicitly operations.